-When the heat can’t be beat
+When the heat can’t be beat: Americans just try to live with it

 As much of the country sweats through a string of record-setting heat waves — it’s the hottest summer ever in some Texas cities, parts of Oklahoma haven’t been this hot since the Dust Bowl and places in the normally temperate Pacific Northwest are seeing triple-digit temperatures — people are beginning to refashion their lives simply to survive the ultramarathon of misery that now defines the white-hot American summer.

 Some are turning nocturnal, venturing out for jogs or dog walks before the sun rises or long after it sets.
-Some keep their curtains closed at all hours of the day, or head out into the steamy world with a frozen water bottle.
+Some keep their curtains closed at all hours of the day, or head out into the steamy world carrying a frozen water bottle.
 A florist in New Jersey threads silk flowers into outdoor arrangements, because natural lilies wither in the sun.
 People with limited incomes are cutting back on other essentials so they can keep the air conditioner running.

 This summer feels especially intolerable because every escape from the heat comes with a catch.

 Want a road trip to the mountains?
 Average gas prices might be coming down, but they’re still about $4.30 a gallon, a dollar higher than last summer.
 Want to fly somewhere cooler?
 Europe just wilted under a record-setting heat wave, Asia is no better, and air travel is a snarled nightmare of canceled flights and delays.

 Officials across the country are struggling to keep people safe.
 On the beaches of Orange County, California Junior Life Guards now take mandatory hourly breaks to hydrate and check their sunscreen.
 Sacramento is converting a former science museum into a “respite center” for homeless people.
 New York City kept public pools open longer during a recent heat wave, and community gardens added extra watering shifts to volunteers’ agendas.

-Daniel Hyde, 24, a financial associate in New York, scrapped his plans to play basketball at a park as record-breaking temperatures pummeled the Northeast last week and went instead to a community center’s fan-cooled basement.
+Daniel Hyde, 24, a financial associate in New York, scrapped his plans to play basketball at a park as record-breaking temperatures pummeled the Northeast last week; he went instead to a community center’s fan-cooled basement.

 “The effect of the sun beaming on you outside is extremely dangerous,” he said.
 “It’s better here.
 They’ve got bottled water.”